MgramTheDuck/BasicSecurityManual/README.md

 Good passwords are suprisingly hard to come by, but they don't need to be difficult.
 Here is a very simple formula for creating complex and memorable passwords.

-- Two words
+- a few words
-- One symbol between the words
+- a few symbol between the words
-- One words in all CAPS
+- some words in all CAPS
 - 2 numbers at the end

 Examples: